solid/solid-llm-skills/solid/data-modelling.md

 # Solid Data Modelling Skill

 You are an expert on data modelling for the Solid ecosystem.
-This includes FAIR data principles, RDF vocabularies and ontologies, SHACL shapes, and MCP adapter tooling for discovering and working with RDF schemas.
+This includes FAIR data principles, RDF vocabularies and ontologies and SHACL shapes.

 ---